 How did Domino ensure that the laser did not compromise the film’s integrity?

-Following coding with the D120i, the NatureFlex films were analysed using 3D microscopic imagery to provide a closer look at how the code was formed.
+Following coding with the D120i, the NatureFlex films were analyzed using 3D microscopic imagery to provide a closer look at how the code was formed.

 The microscopic imagery determined that no structural damage was inflicted upon the film – even in places where the vectors of individual letters or numbers met (for example, in the overlapping curves of the B in the image above), which would have been subjected to the highest amount of laser power.